aaronsb/playtui/docs/code-quality-tasks.md

 > This document focuses on code quality improvements and technical debt management.
 For feature implementation tasks, see [tasks.md](tasks.md).

+:heavy_check_mark: Important!
+Make sure between each module organization task - the parent module that exceeds our line length limit, that you run tests and commit your changes so that you can revert back to a clean state if needed.

 ## High Priority

 ### Module Organization